 $ heroku certs:auto

-|Verified||Heroku verified all of your custom domain’s DNS and is in the process of generating the certificate.|
+|DNS Verified||Heroku verified your custom domain’s DNS and is in the process of generating the certificate.|

 |Waiting||Heroku is currently waiting to process your certificate.|

 |Failing||Heroku is unable to verify your DNS.
-We will keep trying to verify for another 6 hours.
-Please see this this troubleshooting section on how to address this.|
+We will keep trying to verify for up to an hour.
+See Troubleshooting for help addressing this error.|

 |Failed||Heroku is unable to verify your DNS.
 We have stopped trying to verify this domain.
 See Troubleshooting for help addressing this error.|